sfu-ireceptor/turnkey-service/README.md

 # Loading Data into the Node #

-This project links into a 'dataloader' submodule which is currently under active development and has a README which will be further elaborated as the submodule evolves.
+This project links into a ['dataloader' submodule](https://github.com/sfu-ireceptor/dataloading-mongo) which is currently under active development and has a README providing details about available data loading scripts.

 **Docker Compose Files**